 “Is eating more and lifting heavy going to make me bulky?”

-Absolutely not, unless that’s what you’re after!
+Absolutely not, unless that’s a look that you’re aiming for.

-A “bulky” look for a woman requires a very specific type of training and nutrition protocols, and no coach will provide this kind of guidance to you unless you specifically ask for it.
+Achieving a so called “bulky” look for a woman requires a very specific type of training and nutrition protocols, and no coach will provide this kind of guidance to you unless you specifically ask for it.

 Our programming is created to give you the ultimate hourglass shape, with balanced curves and beautiful muscle definition.